 Power saving tips

-Here are some simple things you can do to save on your electricity bill.
+Here are some simple things you can do to save on your electricity bill and reduce usage during times of high demand.

 General advice